 This research will investigate the role of higher education in shaping the views and skills of future conservation leaders.
 A mixed methods approach will be used to map current conservation teaching and investigate how students’ conservation perspectives are influenced by the conservation education that they receive.
 The flow diagram below shows the different stages in this research project:

-First, online surveys will be sent to module coordinators to map the topics and skills being covered in conservation modules across the UK.
+First, online surveys will be sent to module/unit coordinators to map the topics and skills being covered in conservation modules/units across the UK and Australia.
+For further information about this survey, please see our survey web page.

 Finally, I intend to interview conservation educators about the challenges of teaching conservation and the role of interdisciplinarity in conservation higher education.